shiiyan/my-tech-blog/src/data-mapper-pattern-vs-active-record.md

 As complexity grows exponentially, it becomes more challenging to read, understand and debug our model.
 Also modifying such a bulky class is risky.
 With so many functionalities packed into a single place, even minor modifications can lead to unexpected side effects, potentially affecting seemingly unrelated features.

-Using Repository pattern and internally using DDD tactical design will help solve this problem.

-under Single Responsibility Principle (SRP), we create User domain.
-UserRepository and CommentSentEvent and Notifier.

-[source code of the above goes here]

-Change will not affect directly User domain.

-and vise versa. this way we create more maintainable code.
+#### Embracing the Repository Pattern and DDD Tactical Design

+To address the pitfalls we've identified with the bloated `User` model, we can turn to a combination of the Repository pattern and the Domain-Driven Design (DDD) tactical approach.

+By adhering to the Single Responsibility Principle (SRP), we restructure our codebase to ensure each class does only what it's supposed to:

+1. User Domain: This is the core domain, handling the primary functionalities of a user and maintaining the referential integrity between the User, Article, and Comment entities.
+It encapsulates the core business logic of our application.
+2. UserRepository:
+3. CommentSentEvent:
+4. Notifier:

 ### Flexibility(Portability)